ptsteadman/notebook/stories/summer-of-entropy.md

 touching.

 Chris felt confident.
 It was summer, and he was wearing at least $1000 worth of clothes.
-He drew from his own past for conversation, finding that it resonated with Elkie.
-They both had exes who lived in castle-like apartments on the Upper East Side, they both liked department stores, events, and meeting lots of people.
+He directed the conversation by drawing from his own past, finding that it resonated with Elkie.
+They both had exes who lived in castle-like apartments on the Upper East Side, they both liked department stores, tech events, and meeting lots of people.

 Suddenly there was a burst of light: Elkie's umbrella was on fire.
 David reached over to grab a carafe of water and doused the flames.